SS Talune: Influenza in the Pacific

 By 31 December, at least 7,542 Samoan people had died from the virulent influenza, and deaths from influenza continued into 1919.
-A commission of enquiry calculated a final death toll of about 8,500, about 22% of the whole population of Western Samoa (Rice 201).
+A commission of enquiry calculated a final death toll of about 8,500, about 22% of the whole population of Western Samoa.
 While the impact of the pandemic was undoubtedly amplified by the Samoan cultural response to illness, which requires the fono (family) to gather around a sick person, the New Zealand administrative response to the pandemic was certainly at least inept.
 Much more could have been done to reduce the impact on the population, such as prohibiting travel within and between islands.

 The original decision to allow the Talune's passengers to land, along with other events during New Zealand's administration of Samoa, was the subject of an apology from the New Zealand Government delivered at a state luncheon in Apia in June 2002.

 The impact on Western Samoa was particularly poignant in view of the success of the American authorities in preventing pandemic influenza from gaining a foothold in islands under their administration (even though these were only about 60 km from the New Zealand-administered islands.
 Without orders from his government (but based on what he learned from a radio news service) the governor of American Samoa, Navy Commander John M. Poyer, instituted a rigorous quarantine policy.
 When he heard of the outbreak on Western Samoa, he banned travel to or from the neighbouring islands.
 Poyer persuaded the island's natives to mount a shore patrol to prevent illegal landings.
 People who disembarked from ships sailing from the American mainland were kept under house arrest for a specified period or examined daily.
 Aspects of the quarantine continued into mid-1920, a year after Poyer departed to the sound of a 17-gun salute.
 There were no influenza deaths on American Samoa.

 The Talune went on from Apia to Tonga (calling at Neiafu, Vava'u, Ha'Apai) and to Nuku'Alofa in Tongatapu, where it arrived on 12 November 1918.
 Within a few days of the Talune's arrival, the disease had spread with heavy loss of life; estimates vary between 1,800 and 2,000 died, or about 8% to 10% of the Tongan population.
 After Tongatapu the Talune sailed for Nauru, where once again the first cases of influenza appeared ashore within a few days of her departure.